Motorcycles

 The IAA Mobility trade show in Munich was bound to throw some really unusual motos our way.
 But most wouldn't have put their money on the first Volkswagen vehicle to run on a solid-state lithium-metal battery to be a Ducati.

-And thus, the Ducati V21L prototype was presented, developed in collaboration with QuantumScape and PowerCo.
-Ducati’s MotoE bike will serve as the lab rat for VW's solid-state battery electric offerings of the future.
+But here we are; the Ducati V21L MotoE prototype, developed in collaboration with QuantumScape and PowerCo, will serve as the lab rat for VW's solid-state battery-electric offerings of the future.

 As if it weren't already one of the most impressive electric motorcycles on the planet, producing 150 horsepower in its stock form and capable of reaching speeds of up to 170 mph (recorded on the Mugello Circuit), incorporating solid-state technology into a motorcycle proves a point.

-The key point is that it can be done, and the technology is almost there.
-I say ‘almost’ because scaling solid-state tech has been a roadblock for many manufacturers, including Toyota and Honda, which have been working on it for a while now.
+That point is that it can be done, and the technology is almost there.
+I say ‘almost’ because scaling solid-state tech remains a roadblock for many manufacturers, including Toyota and Honda, which have been working on it for a while now.

 The V21L prototype, with the 844 watt-hours per liter solid-state battery, boasts a 10–80% charge time of little more than 12 minutes